 The DOD has been using IoT in various ways for years, Pellegrino noted, especially for managing its energy usage and physical infrastructure.
 Connected energy management solutions have allowed the military to reduce total energy consumption by 23 percent since 2002.
 The military has about 8,000 smart meters installed, with 66 percent of them reporting to an integrated management system.
 Connected water management has allowed the military to cut portable water use intensity by 27 percent since 2007, he said.

-The University of Illinois is leading a $25 million initiative to develop an “internet of battlefield things.”
+The University of Illinois led a $25 million initiative to develop an “internet of battlefield things.”
 Officials say the initiative aims to have humans and technology work together in a seamless network.
 They say the initiative will connect soldiers with smart technology in armor, radios, weapons and other objects to give troops a better understanding of battlefield situations and help them assess risks.
 Experts say future military operations will rely less on human soldiers and more on interconnected technology.
 They say unmanned systems and machine intelligence advances can be used to improve military capabilities.

 Soldiers need a continual flow of information to make the best decisions possible in battle because they are constantly making quick decisions in the face of adverse conditions, UI computer science professor Tarek Abdelzaher said.
 “You need to connect to the right sensors, the right cameras, the right devices to collect the right pieces of information,” Abdelzaher said.